-Assimilation of aerosols is generally immature in global NWP but is likely to increase in importance.
-Operational visible and near infra-red satellite imagery is used to provide estimates of total column amounts over the ocean with good horizontal resolution and acceptable temporal resolution but marginal accuracy.
+Assimilation of aerosols is currently undertaken at several Global NWP centres with a mandate to provide aerosol forecasts alongside the standard weather forecasts.
+Operational visible and near infrared satellite imagery is used to provide estimates of total column amounts over the ocean with good horizontal resolution and acceptable temporal resolution but marginal accuracy.
 Advanced imagers such as MODIS have improved accuracy for total column amounts and provided information on aerosol particle size and type, and information over land.
-However, retrieved quantities are of column totals and means only.
-Data from radiometers measuring backscattered visible or ultra-violet radiation, such as OMI on Aura, can be used to obtain more accurate estimates of aerosol properties and total column amounts.
-Geostationary imagers are also useful to monitor the temporal evolution of high-aerosol events (e.g. dust storms).
-Lidar measurements will be required to provide vertically resolved information; research demonstrations are under way.
+Data from MODIS are provided in near-real-time (NRT) and assimilated at most centres.
+However, retrieved quantities are vertical integrals over the whole atmospheric column (total aerosol optical depth). .
+Ground-based stations which use sunphotometers such as the Aerosol Robotic Network (AERONET) have provided reliable data for verification both retrospectively and in NRT.
+Data from radiometers measuring backscattered visible or ultra-violet radiation, such as OMI on Aura, can be used to obtain more accurate estimates of absorbing aerosol properties and total column amounts.
+More recently multi-instrument retrievals combining information from optical spectrometer such as GOME-2 and imagers such as AVHRR have provided aerosol optical depth information.